 The International Standards Organization (ISO) is an independent, non-governmental membership organization, and the world’s largest developer of voluntary International Standards.

 The Quality Assurance Management Systems for application of Higher Education Requirements as adopted and implemented by e-campus Education meets the requirements outlined by ISO for the Standardization of Educational practices across international borders.
 The standard ensures that the SAI Education Platform provides educational services that are reliable and of good quality.
 For Educational Institutions, the standards are strategic tools that help to assure the quality of education provided.

 The SAI Quality Assurance System is maintained on the e-campus platform under the Quality Assurance Application.
-The Application facilitates the control and assurance of all documents, products and business processes as pertaining to the development and implementation of the Institute’s Pedagogy, Taxonomy, and Curricula.
+The Application facilitates the control and assurance of all documents, products, and business processes pertaining to the development and implementation of the Institute’s Pedagogy, Taxonomy, and Curricula.

 Many online institutions will also partner with a campus-based university to create and deliver their online programs.
 This enables an online institution to benefit from the specialized knowledge and technology that an online provider can offer, while the online institution is then able to offer validated degree courses.

 Many employers are also beginning to recognize online degrees, and students considering online study should not be deterred by old-fashioned ideas about ‘real’ degrees only being awarded by campus-based institutions.
 In fact, many employers now recognize that studying online (and part-time) takes a large amount of dedication and commitment and wish to employ people with these exact characteristics.
 Employers are always looking for candidates willing to ‘go the extra mile’, and applicants with the passion and drive to achieve a qualification while juggling family and work commitments can be exactly what they are looking for.